GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

             root: ".",
             cache_static_manifest: "priv/static/cache_manifest.json"

-    Alternately, if you are using Elixir 1.9 or later, you can provide this information in the runtime configuration file `config/releases.exs`.
+    Alternatively, if you are using Elixir 1.9 or later, you can provide this information in the runtime configuration file `config/releases.exs`.

 ## Deploy your application